marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 the report's growth but also the manager's willingness to evolve in response to their team's needs.

-In the best manager-managed relationships I've had **both** people were learning together what they needed from each other and what they could provide.
+In the best manager-managed relationships I have had, **both** people were learning together what they needed from each other and what they could provide.

 To use an analogy from pedagogy theory: